2018 Louisiana–Monroe Warhawks baseball team

-The 2018 Louisiana–Monroe Warhawks baseball team represents the University of Louisiana at Monroe in the 2018 NCAA Division I baseball season.
-The Warhawks play their home games at Warhawk Field.
-They are under the direction of first year head coach Michael Federico.
+The 2018 Louisiana–Monroe Warhawks baseball team represented the University of Louisiana at Monroe in the 2018 NCAA Division I baseball season.
+The Warhawks played their home games at Warhawk Field.
+They were under the direction of first year head coach Michael Federico.

 Schedule and results

 Louisiana–Monroe announced its 2018 baseball schedule on November 15, 2017.
 The 2017 schedule consists of 27 home games in the regular season.
-The Warhawks will play 23 games against opponents who have won more than 30 games last season, including NCAA Tournament Participants, South Alabama and Arkansas.
+The Warhawks will play 23 games against opponents who have won more than 30 games last season, including NCAA tournament participants, South Alabama and Arkansas.

 The 2018 Sun Belt Conference Championship will be contested May 22–27 in Lafayette, Louisiana, and will be hosted by Louisiana–Lafayette.